Marketing

 4. Historical Account Performance

-If your Google Ads account has a history of high-performing campaigns that consistently deliver relevant, high-quality ads, Google is more likely to reward your new ads with a higher Quality Score from the start.
+Suppose your Google Ads account has a history of high-performing campaigns that consistently deliver relevant, high-quality ads.
+In this case, Google is more likely to reward your new ads with a higher Quality Score from the start.

 But if your account has a history of poor performance, such as ads with low CTRs or ads that frequently lead to irrelevant landing pages, the Quality Score of new ads is negatively impacted.
-This is because Google perceives your ads as having lower relevance or engagement quality.
+This happens because Google perceives your ads as having lesser relevance or engagement quality.

-How to Improve Quality Score in Google Ads?
+How to Increase Quality Score in Google Ads?

-You can improve your Quality Score in Google Ads by focusing on the critical areas like:
+You can increase your Quality Score in Google Ads by focusing on the critical areas like:

 1. Keyword Research